AjaySahu7/Automation-of-EKS-Helm-Chart-using-Terraform/README.md

-# Terraform template for AWS EKS with Fargate profile
+# Terraform template for AWS EKS with EC2 profile

 This terraform template can be used to setup the AWS infrastructure for a dockerized application running on EKS with a Fargate profile.